itsiktsarfati/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/04_execute_task_API.md

 - **forced** -  this parameter indicates if the execution should ignore a failure of the task's environment connections validation.
 If the **forced** parameter is set to **true**, then the execution ignores the validation failure and executes the task.
 If the **forced** parameter is set to **false** and the environment validation fails, the execution is not initiated.

-- An optional request body with overriden parameters for task execution.
+- **request body** - this is optional, and has overriden parameters for task execution.
 It is possible to populate all, part , or none of the overriden parameters.

   ```json
   {